Capillaria philippinensis: Pathology

 Although C. philippinensis infections are rare, it can serve as an indicator that one is being exposed to raw or undercooked fish.
 Early diagnosis of the parasite is beneficial so the number of worms in an infected person would not increase.

-Worms create infection by penetrating the mucosa of the small intestine and reentering the lumen.
-As they progress into the body, they cause the mucosa and submucosa to degenerate.
-Infected people can have abdominal pains, diarrhea, weight loss, weakness, malaise, anorexia, and emaciation.
-They also experience loss of proteins and electrolytes and malabsorption of fats and sugars.
-If symptoms and the number of worms increase, it can eventually lead to death.

 Diagnosis

 This parasite can be diagnosed by taking a tissue biopsy from the small intestine or by examining stool samples through a microscope.
 In a heavily infected person, it is best to examine their feces because it will show an abundance of adult worms and eggs.
 When looking at the eggs of C. philippinensis, one must be able to distinguish it from the eggs of Trichuris trichiura.
 C. philippinensis eggs have nonprotruding polar plugs and are slightly smaller than T. trichiura eggs.

 Treatment

 C. philippinensis infections should be treated with 200 mg of mebendazole.
 This drug is taken twice a day for 20 days or until all symptoms subside and there are no longer eggs present in the stool samples of the patient.
 Another drug that may be used is albendazole 400 mg, which is taken orally every day for at least 10 days.